Travelling overseas? How using your card abroad affects your account.

 Using travel credit cards safely

-It’s safer to carry your credit card than cash and like all the best credit cards to use abroad, our credit cards are accepted all over the world, wherever you see the Mastercard logo.
+Our credit cards are accepted all over the world, where you see the Mastercard logo.
 Remember to always be careful with your credit card, don’t let anyone take it away to take the payment and always cover the key pad with your hand when entering your PIN.

 Are overseas purchases covered by section 75?